garygreen/Honeypot/README.md

         }
     }

+**If using with Laravel**

-Next, add this line to 'providers' section of the app config file in `app/config/app.php`:
+Install the composer dependency as above, then add this line to `providers` array in `app/config/app.php`:

     'Msurguy\Honeypot\HoneypotServiceProvider',

-At this point the package is installed and you can use it as follows.
+Supported Laravel versions: >= 4.2.
+For 4.2 and below, use version 0.3.2 of Honeypot.

-## Usage :
+## Usage in Laravel

+### With forms & validation

 Add the hidden DIV containing honeypot fields to your form by inserting `Form::honeypot` macro like this:

     {{ Form::open('contact') }}
         ...